 Gleim CIA and Hock CIA are nearly tied for the better CIA review course.
 However, we declare Gleim CIA Review the champion because this course includes more practice questions, which may be a critical component for some candidates.

-Hock CIA may be a good option if you already have Gleim and need additional assistance with your studies.
-Or, if you are a visual and/or auditory learner, Hock may be a better choice because the videos are more engaging than Gleim's.
+Hock CIA is a great option if you're a visual learner because Hock's videos are more engaging than Gleim's.
 Also, Hock is much more affordable, especially with our exclusive Hock CIA discount, so if you're on a budget, Hock may be the course that wins out in the end.

 Hock International CIA has been in business for 19 years.
 In contrast, Gleim has been helping candidates pass their exams for over 45 years.
 Additionally, Gleim produced the very first CIA review course, which continues to be the course that more CIA candidates choose than any other.

 Founded in 1974 by Dr. Irvin Gleim, CPA, CIA, CMA, EA, Gleim has enjoyed a long run of helping turn CIA candidates into full-fledged CIAs.
 Gleim was also the first CIA course to include instructional videos led by award-winning professors.

 Brian Hock, CMA, CIA, established Hock International CIA.
 He is also the instructor you’ll see in the Hock CIA videos.
 He has taught accounting certification exam classes for over 15 years.
 Plus, he is highly regarded as clear and helpful instructor.

 Gleim has enhanced its CIA courses with the company's popular, proprietary SmartAdapt technology.
 This adaptive platform allows CIA candidates to ensure they are spending their time wisely.
 So, if you are struggling in a particular area of exam content, the Gleim course will automatically help you strengthen your knowledge of the confusing concepts.
 In contrast, if you are particularly strong in a specific area, the Gleim CIA course will not waste your time by making you study information you already know.